legumeinfo/bionorm/README.md

 # DSNormalizer
-Normalization and Detection of Input for Legume Federation Data Store Standard
+Normalization and Detection of External Input for Legume Federation Data Store Standard